-Ed Vickers is a leading criminal barrister instructed in the most serious criminal cases at Crown Court and Appellate level.
+Ed Vickers is a leading criminal barrister with over 20 years of experience working for the Crown Court, High Court and Court of Appeal.
+He is instructed in the most serious criminal cases at Crown Court and Appellate level.
 He is regularly instructed in murder, rape, organised crime, (including drugs and money laundering), and white collar crime (complex fraud and money laundering).

 Ed has appeared in many high profile cases particularly at the Old Bailey and Southwark, and has enjoyed success in cases as diverse as defending protesters storming the House of Commons, prosecuting the police in the Tuition Fees riot in Parliament Sq, and successfully defending in the UK’s only FGM trial.

 Ed’s years’ of experience in fraud cases, his track record in cross-examining experts, forensic accountants, fraud investigators and auditors and other experts, together with his ability to identify central issues and solutions allow him to bring invaluable skills to such cases.
 He is regularly instructed in complex fraud cases, where focussed preparation, the martialling of material and detailed analysis of the central issues are critical.
 In 2014/15 Ed was privately instructed to prosecute numerous trademark fraud cases at the Magistrates Court.
 In addition, Ed has vast experience in POCA and confiscation cases and is particularly familiar with its complexities.